jhass/open_graph_reader/README.md

 * Objects and their properties are defined in code, not by parsing the response at the namespace identifier.

-Ruby 2.5 and later are supported.
+Ruby 3.1 and later are supported.
+Compatibility with earlier versions might exist but is not verified.

 ## Installation